 Hi!
-I'm currently a postdoc at the University of California, Irvine (UCI).
-My

-    main research interests focus on infrared galaxies, interacting galaxies, active

-    galactic nuclei, broad line region physics, and the broader field of galaxy

-    formation and evolution.
-And really, where did we, our planet, our star, and our

-    galaxy come to be the way we are today?
+I'm currently a postdoc in the Department of Physics and Astronomy at the University of California, Irvine (UCI).
+My main research interests focus on galaxy mergers, infrared galaxies, active galactic nuclei, broad line region physics, and the broader field of galaxy formation and evolution.
+And really, where did we, our planet, our star, and our galaxy come to be the way we are today?

 Department of Physics and Astronomy

 University of California